trailblazer/reform/README.md

 ### Read-Only Fields

 Almost identical, the `:virtual` option makes fields read-only.
-Say you wanna show a value, but not process it after submission, this option is your friend.
+Say you want to show a value, but not process it after submission, this option is your friend.

 ```ruby
 class ProfileForm < Reform::Form